Genetic Testing and Counseling

 - Provide support and information to help patients make decisions.

 - Someone with a family or personal history of birth defects or a genetic disease.

 - Couples who have experienced multiple pregnancy losses.

 - Pregnant women who are concerned about exposures in their pregnancy.

 - Someone who would like more information about testing for conditions that occur frequently in their ethnic group.

 - Someone who has questions about the options for testing before or during pregnancy.

-- A regional leader in preimplantation genetics – We offer the region's largest group of scientists, including four clinical embryologists.
+- A regional leader in preimplantation genetics: We offer the region's largest group of scientists, including several clinical embryologists.

-- Certified Center of Excellence – Our embryololgy laboratory is one of only three programs in the nation to be certified a Center of Excellence by the American Society for Reproductive Medicine.
+- Certified Center of Excellence: Our embryololgy laboratory is 1 of only 3 programs in the nation to be certified a Center of Excellence by the American Society for Reproductive Medicine.

-- At the forefront of medicine – We are an academic medical center.
+- At the forefront of medicine: We are part of an academic medical center.
 That means we offer a complete range of fertility options from screening to diagnostic testing.
 Many of the infertility services available here are not available anywhere else in the Kansas City region.